solomonenanaw/alx-pre_course/README.md

-this Repo is for the task
+this Repo is for alx SE task